 Implementations must ignore LTP extensions that they do not know how to process on receipt.

 LTP implementations that transmit segments with LTP extensions must identify those extensions using the values prescribed by the IANA registry for LTP extension tags (reference [6]).

+NOTE – New LTP extensions are assigned by IANA.
+The registration procedure for LTP extensions, as of the publication of this document, is ‘Specification Required’.

 LTP Security

+NOTE – This specification defines authentication mechanisms that can be used to ensure the identity of a sending LTP engine.
+The management of key material is via the management information base of the LTP node.
+Future CCSDS work may define a more comprehensive security architecture that could require changes to the security mechanisms described here.
+Such updates will be addressed in future versions of this specification.

 Compliant LTP implementations may implement the authentication mechanisms defined in section 2.1 of RFC 5327.